 3. Seek medical care as soon as possible.

 - Sexual violence may put survivors at risk for HIV, STI's (sexually transmitted infection) and pregnancy for women as well as physical injury.
 There are hospitals with SART (Sexual Assault Response Team) facilities located near Oxy where survivors can get a free medical exam and forensic evidence can be collected for later use if a survivor wishes to pursue a report in the future: Call ahead to ensure that support is available*

 - LAPD officers can transport survivors to a SART facility (usually w/in 24 hrs of the incident) whether the survivor decides to make a police report or not.

 - Sexual Assault Forensic Exams (SAFE) are most effective in gathering evidence within 72-96 hours of a sexual assault.

-- Emmons Health Center cannot legally perform Forensic Exams but can do HIV, STI testing and distribute prophylaxis.
+- Emmons Student Wellness Center cannot legally perform Forensic Exams but can do HIV, STI testing and distribute prophylaxis.